“I love you.”

 And running (when it’s not too hot).
 And eating food (even when it is).

 I love the ocean waves and music.
 Evenness.
 Asymmetry.
 Peace.
 I love learning and also being mindless.
 I love working hard and succumbing to laziness.
 I love success and—as a hopelessly cock-eyed optimist—I try to love failure for the lessons it teaches me.

 But I know—like many of us—I throw those three words around too lightly.
 I say them without thinking.
 When I’m not being purposeful.

 And I don’t think that’s awful.
 Of course it’s not awful.
 I mean, who in her right mind doesn’t want more love?

-A wise man – who wasn’t even Henry David Thoreau if Wikipedia is to be trusted – once said it’s the only thing that there’s just too little of.
+A wise man once said What the world needs now is love sweet love; it’s the only thing that there’s just too little of.

 (Forgive the ending preposition.
 It was Hal David’s idea.)

 I want every single person I love to know that’s how I feel.
 I hope they do.
-And to the one who promised to stick with me forever sixteen years ago today:
+(My hopes are so high!)

 I meant it.